automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Contribute.md

 ### Testing out ARM

- If you are interested in helping out with testing, quality, etc. please let us know.
+ If you are interested in helping out with testing, quality, reach out to one of the developers.